flutter/plugins/CONTRIBUTING.md

 Releasing a package is a two-step process.

-1. Push the package update to [pub.dev](https://pub.dev).
+1. Push the package update to [pub.dev](https://pub.dev) using `pub publish`.
-2. Tag the commit with git in the format of `<package_name>-v<package_version>`, and then push the tag to `flutter/plugins` master branch.
+2. Tag the commit with git in the format of `<package_name>-v<package_version>`, and then push the tag to the `flutter/plugins` master branch.
+This can be done manually with `git tag $tagname && git push upstream $tagname` while checked out on the commit that updated `version` in `pubspec.yaml`.

 We've recently updated
 [flutter_plugin_tools](https://github.com/flutter/plugin_tools) to wrap both of those steps into one command to make it a little easier.
-Install the tool by
+This new tool is experimental.
+Feel free to fall back on manually running `pub publish` and creating and pushing the tag in git if there are issues with it.

-running:
+Install the tool by running:

 ```terminal
 $ pub global activate flutter_plugin_tools